|What is the Court's mailing address?|

 documents (minimum) are required to get a case number? <back to top of page>

-At a minimum, you must have the Voluntary Petition, Exhibit D to the voluntary petition, the Mailing Matrix typed list of creditor names and addresses, the Verification of Mailing Matrix (local form), and the Statement of Social Security Number (B 21).
+At a minimum, you must have the Voluntary Petition, the Mailing Matrix typed list of creditor names and addresses, the Verification of Mailing Matrix (local form), and the Statement of Social Security Number (B 121).

 many copies of a new petition or pleading do I need to file? <back to top of page>